mikesplore/Uni-Connect/README.md

 # ManageAttendanceScreen Composable

 ## Overview
-`ManageAttendanceScreen` is a Composable function that allows users to manage attendance for courses.
-Users can view a list of courses and toggle attendance states using switches.
+`ManageAttendanceScreen` is a Composable function that allows users to manage attendance for modules.
+Users can view a list of modules and toggle attendance states using switches.

 ## Dependencies
-- `UniAdmin`: A custom application class that provides a course repository.
+- `UniAdmin`: A custom application class that provides a module repository.
-- `CourseViewModel`: ViewModel for managing course-related data and operations.
+- `ModuleViewModel`: ViewModel for managing module-related data and operations.

 ## Parameters
 - `context: Context`: The context of the current application, used for styling and resources.

 ## State
-- `courses`: A list of courses fetched from `CourseViewModel`.
+- `modules`: A list of modules fetched from `ModuleViewModel`.
-- `attendanceStates`: A map of attendance states keyed by course codes.
+- `attendanceStates`: A map of attendance states keyed by module codes.
 - `refresh`: A `Boolean` state to trigger the refresh of attendance states.

 ## UI Components
 - **TopAppBar**: Displays an icon button for refreshing attendance states.
-- **Column**: Organizes the header and list of courses vertically.
+- **Column**: Organizes the header and list of modules vertically.
-- **Row**: Displays the header and each course with its attendance toggle.
+- **Row**: Displays the header and each module with its attendance toggle.
-- **Text**: Displays the header and course names.
+- **Text**: Displays the header and module names.
-- **Switch**: Allows users to toggle the attendance state for each course.
+- **Switch**: Allows users to toggle the attendance state for each module.

 ## Logic
-- Observes courses and attendance states from the `CourseViewModel`.
+- Observes modules and attendance states from the `ModuleViewModel`.
 - Fetches attendance states on launch and when the refresh icon is clicked.
-- Displays a message when no courses are available.
+- Displays a message when no modules are available.
 - Updates the attendance state in the ViewModel when a switch is toggled.

 ## Animations
-- Uses `animateColorAsState` to animate the background color of course rows based on attendance state.
+- Uses `animateColorAsState` to animate the background color of module rows based on attendance state.
-- Uses `animateContentSize` to animate the size changes of course rows.
+- Uses `animateContentSize` to animate the size changes of module rows.

 ## Customization
 - Styled using a custom theme defined by `CC`, managing colors and text styles.

-# CourseContent Composable
+# ModuleContent Composable

-The `CourseContent` composable is responsible for displaying detailed information about a specific course, including announcements, assignments, timetables, and other details.
-It dynamically fetches and displays data from various repositories based on the provided course ID.
+The `ModuleContent` composable is responsible for displaying detailed information about a specific module, including announcements, assignments, timetables, and other details.
+It dynamically fetches and displays data from various repositories based on the provided module ID.

 ## Key Components

 ### 1. Repositories and ViewModels Initialization
-- **Purpose**: To fetch and manage data related to the course from different sources.
+- **Purpose**: To fetch and manage data related to the module from different sources.
 - **Functionality**:
-  - Initializes various repositories (course, announcements, assignments, timetables, etc.) using a custom application context (`UniAdmin`).
+  - Initializes various repositories (module, announcements, assignments, timetables, etc.) using a custom application context (`UniAdmin`).
   - Creates ViewModel instances for each repository using their respective factories.
 This ensures that data is managed and accessed in a consistent manner across the composable.

 ### 2. State Observers